Disneyland Paris One Day Plan [2024]

 About This Post

 This post is designed to help you plan a single day at Parc Disneyland, the castle park at Disneyland Paris Resort.
 This post does not talk about the other park—Walt Disney Studios Park.
-I’ll usually use “Disneyland Paris” to refer just to the park (since “Disneyland park” sounds clunky and I don’t know anyone who says “Parc Disneyland.”).
+I’ll usually use “Disneyland Paris” to refer just to the park (since “Disneyland park” sounds clunky and I don’t know any English speakers who say “Parc Disneyland.”).

 After some introductory work, I’ll walk through a day at Disneyland Paris, explaining some of the options and decisions along the way.
 I’ll provide an example itinerary based on a day I spent at the park (not an exact minute-by-minute recreation, to be clear).
 Even if you don’t follow that example at all, this post still provides guidance for planning your day your way.